 This coconut oil sugar scrub is like a little slice of heaven for your skin.
 It smells like the Garden of Eden with a mix of essential oils such as lavender, rose, geranium, carrot seed, and ylang ylang.
-But the power is not only in the scent because each of these oils have a powerful healing effect on your skin.
+But the beauty is not only in the scent because it’s also packed with an essential oil blend that has a wonderful effect on your skin.

-- Lavender essential oil on skin is nurturing and calming.
-It works well to balance oil.
+- Lavender essential oil can be nurturing and calming.

-- Geranium essential oil regulates oil production and improves skin’s healthy glow.
+- Geranium essential oil can regulate oil production and improves skin’s healthy glow.

-- Carrot Seed essential oil works to regenerate skin cells helping to repair wrinkles and scars.
+- Carrot Seed essential oil can regenerate skin cells helping to repair wrinkles and scars.

-- Ylang Ylang essential oil has a gorgeous floral scent and it helps with skin elasticity.
+- Ylang Ylang essential oil has a gorgeous floral scent and is said to help with skin elasticity.